 Model.
 A model in Cohiba means a stochastic model for the intervals and the surfaces.
 The model is made up of two parts: The trend and the residual.
-Trends describe large scale behavior whereas the residual describes variations around the trend on a smaller lateral scale (typically 1000m).
+Trends describe large scale behavior whereas the residual describes variations around the trend on a smaller lateral scale (typically less than 2000 m).
 This is illustrated by the following picture: